Assumption Catholic Church Florian, Mn

 **Natural Family Planning Introductory Session the Crookston Diocese welcomes all couples to a free Natural Family Planning Introductory Session presented by Laura Golden, FCP and Sarah McKeown, CFCP.
 Please see the poster in the back of the church on the bulletin board for dates and times.

 **Mercy Hour – Throughout the year, Bishop Andrew Cozzens will lead monthly Mercy Hour services across the Diocese of Crookston.
 Mercy Hours are services of Eucharistic healing for individuals, couple, and families.
 Join Bishop Cozzens for this hour of adoration and prayer, culminating in an intimate moment of Eucharistic encounter.
 All Are Welcome.
-Mercy Hour is February 23 at 3 pm at St. Patrick’s in Hallock MN.
+Mercy Hour is March 30, 2025 at 3 pm at St. Bernard's in Thief River Falls, MN.

 **Cursillos - Would you like to deepen your faith and let Jesus become more involved in your life?
 Let the Spirit lead you on a Cursillo.
-The Diocese of Crookston is offering a Men’s Cursillo on the weekend of February 20-23 and a Women’s Cursillo on the weekend of April 3-6 at the Crookston Pastoral Center.
+The Diocese of Crookston is offering a Women’s Cursillo on the weekend of April 3-6 at the Crookston Pastoral Center.
 Applications are available at https://crookstoncursillo.weebly.com/.

 Thank you for your consideration!
 If you have any questions, please let us know or contact Brandy Pelzel at pelzel40@hotmail.com, Len Vonasek at 701-741-9049, or Deacon Paul Erickson at St. Joe’s in Moorhead.